 In addition, the Board administers the finances of the ITF and appoints committees for Davis Cup, Fed Cup, Finance, Juniors, ITF Rules, ITF Women’s Circuit, Olympics, Rules of Tennis, Wheelchair Tennis and Seniors.

-The current Board of Directors for the years 2013-15, elected at the 2013 AGM in Paris, is as follows:
+The current Board of Directors for the years 2015-19, elected at the 2015 AGM in Santiago, Chile, is as follows:

 David Haggerty (USA)